modulusphp/modulusphp/README.md

 ## Getting the application ready

+### Node.js NPM

+Make sure you have nodejs and npm installed then install the dependencies using `npm install`. modulusPHP will attempt to install them.

+*If modulusPHP fails, follow this tutorial: https://www.taniarascia.com/how-to-install-and-use-node-js-and-npm-mac-and-windows/*

+### Migrations

 This part is optional (but recommended).
 The following command will create a users table.
 (You will be able to edit the table later if you want to make any changes).

 ```